mjbots/mjmech/docs/geometry.md

 quadruped body and oriented identically, but may be offset or rotated to account for the robot body shifting relative to its feet.

-Surface Frame (S): This frame is under the Robot Frame on the surface of the ground.
-With uneven surfaces, that does not necessarily mean that every foot will be at the same height.
-This could be referenced to the robot frame using an average of the foot positions, or some other sensor.

 Local Frame (L): This frame is oriented such that down is parallel to gravity.
 Other degrees of freedom are initialized with the quadrupeds body center at turn on, and have no absolute correlation with the